UsabilityEngineering/ux-portfolio-acderosas/j01/README.md

 # BlueStacks: An Android Emulator

 I currently use BlueStacks, an app player that serves as a free Android Emulator.
 An emulator is something that allows a computing enviornment to behave like another one - in this case this software serves as an Android phone (There are other emulators out there that are for other game systems.
-E.g., SNES, NES, etc) on Windows or MAC OS.
+E.g., SNES, NES, etc) on Windows or macOS.

 Video of opening two different versions of BlueStacks